jcourtois/ac-chef-tutorial/README.md

 cd /minions/lib
 ruby run_app.rb
 ```
- Not ready to run app yet?
- Not sure what the error means?
-Look it up or ask!
 Oops!
 You should see the following error 'cannot load such file -- sinatra (LoadError)'.
 We need to install bundler on the VM so that we can install Minion's dependencies (which includes Sinatra).
 Your turn!
 ### Exercise 2: Install Bundler
 Extend `default.rb` so that it installs the gem 'bundler' on the VM.
 Hint: look at the rbenv cookbook docs.
 When you are ready, converge your instance.
 Now login, and try running `bundle install` in the minions directory.
 Were you successful?
 If not, keep trying!